kishanup78910/ecom/README.md

 I use intl package to format the date and time in supplier order model because supplier order model show the order date i nedd to format that .

+i use a package called flutter date time picker for picking date .